EriksOcakovskis/Django_Udacity_Project/README.md

------------README by Eriks Ocakovskis------------- This is a Django based sandbox for myself.
+-----------README by Eriks Ocakovskis-------------

+This is a Django based sandbox for myself.
 It will contain my projects and apps depending on what im currently working on.

-On this particular time it is a project for Udacity python.
+At this particular time this should be a project for Udacity python.